Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states 'Use this tool when user wants to modify, edit or add new features to an existing website.'
-This provides clear guidance on when to use the tool, though it does not mention alternatives or when not to use it.
+Explicitly says 'Use this tool when user wants to modify, edit or add new features to an existing website,' providing clear context.
+Implicitly excludes creation, but does not mention when not to use or alternative tools explicitly.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.